 On September 1, 2015, the Company's board of directors authorized the Company to file a confidential draft registration statement with the Securities and Exchange Commission to sell shares of its common stock to the public.
 Upon the closing of an initial public offering, all of the Company's outstanding shares of preferred stock will automatically convert into shares of common stock.
-The unaudited pro forma adjusted consolidated balance sheet information as of June 30, 2015 reflects (i) the effects of the Reorganization, (ii) the issuance of shares of Series B preferred stock for gross proceeds of \$70.0 million and (iii) the conversion of all outstanding shares of preferred stock into common stock upon the closing of an initial public offering in accordance with the applicable preferred series conversion ratio.
+The unaudited pro forma consolidated balance sheet information as of September 30, 2015 reflects the conversion of all outstanding shares of preferred stock into common stock upon the closing of an initial public offering.

-For purposes of calculating pro forma basic and diluted loss per share, all shares of preferred stock outstanding as of June 30, 2015, excluding the shares of Series B preferred stock issued in August 2015, have been treated as if they had been converted to common stock on May 7, 2014 (inception) or on the issuance date of the preferred stock, if later.
+For purposes of calculating pro forma basic and diluted loss per share, all shares of preferred stock outstanding as of September 30, 2015 have been treated as if they had been converted to common stock on May 7, 2014 (inception) or on the issuance date of the preferred stock, if later.